yashchitalia/yashchitalia.github.io/_pages/about.md

 I am an Assistant Professor of Mechanical Engineering at the University of Louisville, where I head the [HEAlthcare Robotics and Telesurgery (HEART) Laboratory](https://hrtlab.github.io/).
 At the HeaRT lab, we work on the design, modeling, and control of surgical robots, especially miniature continuum (flexible) robotic tools.

-Prior to my faculty appointment, I was a Research Fellow in Cardiac Surgery at the Harvard Medical School and Boston Children's Hospital, where I work with Dr. Pierre Dupont in the [Pediatric Cardiac Bioengineering Lab](http://robotics.tch.harvard.edu/main/index.php).
+Prior to my faculty appointment, I was a Research Fellow in Cardiac Surgery at the Harvard Medical School and Boston Children's Hospital, where I worked with Dr. Pierre Dupont in the [Pediatric Cardiac Bioengineering Lab](http://robotics.tch.harvard.edu/main/index.php).
 In Summer 2021, I graduated with a Ph.D. from the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the Georgia Institute of Technology, where I worked on Robotic Guidewires and Neuro-endoscopes.

 I have been lucky to collaborate with experts at Georgia Tech in robotics, mechatronics, computer vision, modeling of mechanical systems, machine learning and haptics.
 I have also collaborated with interventional radiologists, radiation oncologists and neurosurgeons from the [Emory Winship Cancer Institute](https://winshipcancer.emory.edu/index.html) and the [Emory University Department of Neurosurgery](http://neurosurgery.emory.edu/).

 Feel free to send an email to <code class="language-plaintext highlighter-rouge">yash.chitalia[at]louisville[dot]edu</code> for any questions about my research.

 ### Lab Openings Announcement
-I have ~~one~~ opening for highly motivated Ph.D. students in my research team, the [HEAlthcare Robotics and Telesurgery (HeaRT) Laboratory](https://hrtlab.github.io/). <br />
+I have ~~one opening for highly motivated Ph.D. students~~ in my research team, the [HEAlthcare Robotics and Telesurgery (HeaRT) Laboratory](https://hrtlab.github.io/). <br />
 The HeaRT lab is currently looking for motivated undergraduate and Masters students.<br />
 If playing with state-of-the-art 3D Printers, laser cutters, Raspberry Pi's and NVIDIA Jetsons piques your interest, and you'd like to make a Ph.D. sized dent in the universe, we're looking for you!